verrazzano/docs/content/en/docs/backup/keycloak.md

 ---

 Verrazzano stores user login information in Keycloak.
 In turn, Keycloak uses MySQL as a back end to store all persistent data.
-This document shows you how to back up persistent data from the original cluster and restore it in a new cluster.
+This document shows you how to back up persistent data stored in MySQL from the original cluster and restore it in a new cluster.
 The terms original cluster and new cluster refer to same cluster, if you are restoring data to the same cluster.

 - [MySQL Operator prerequisites](#mysql-operator-prerequisites)